How to Study for the AP Chemistry Exam

 What does the AP Chemistry Exam consist of?

 Section I is a 90 minute multiple-choice portion that accounts for 50% of your exam score.
 Some of these questions will exist as a part of question groups in which multiple questions will ask about one set of data whereas others will stand on their own.
-The use of a calculator is prohibited in this section.
+With the update to a digital exam, this section of the exam now allows the use of a calculator (it was previously prohibited for Section I).
+Students may use a calculator from the approved list, or the built in Desmos calculator.
+This section of the exam is now taken on a computer or tablet through the Bluebook app.

 Section II on the AP Chemistry Exam is a free response segment with a total of 7 questions accounting for the other 50% of your score.
 Four of these Section II questions are short answers worth four points each and the remaining three are 10 point, long answer questions.
 All seven of these multi-part questions require you to show your solutions by writing out your work.
 Unlike the first section, which is scored by a computer, the second section is graded by high school and college teachers who have guidelines for awarding partial credit.
+This portion of the exam remains handwritten.
+An approved calculator is also allowed for this section of the test.

 A table of commonly used equations and constants is provided in the test booklet and can be used on both sections.
 A periodic table of elements is also provided for test takers.
-Scientific or graphing calculators may be

 Is the AP Chemistry exam hard?